10K bridges similar to Pittsburgh one that collapsed should be checked for corrosion, report says

 The NTSB said in its report that it’s critical for bridge owners, usually cities and states, to clear “accumulation of water and debris on bridges with weathering steel components.”

-The agency wants the Federal Highway Administration to help owners identify similar problems and complete the needed bridge safety work.
+The agency wants the Federal Highway Administration to help bridge owners identify similar problems and complete the needed bridge safety work.
+The Federal Highway Administration said it will review the NTSB recommendations and work with bridge owners to review inspection reports and determine what needs to be done.